univention/univention-corporate-server/doc/developer-reference/join/write-join.rst

-   Before calling the shell, function the shell variable :envvar:`UNIVENTION_APP_IDENTIFIER` should be set to the versioned app identifier (and exported to the environment of subprocesses).
+   Before calling the shell, function the shell variable :envvar:`UNIVENTION_APP_IDENTIFIER` should be set to the versioned app identifier (and exported to the environment of sub-processes).
 The shell function will then register the specified app identifier with the extension object to indicate that the extension object is required as long as this app is installed anywhere in the UCS domain.